 If your targeted candidates engage with you on digital recruitment marketing channels, often they then arrive at your website.
 Your website is the backbone to your digital footprint and communications.
 Not only should an immense amount of effort go into creating a site that has engaging content and is aesthetically pleasing, but it must also be user-friendly for potential candidates.

 It’s vital that your website or career site is optimized for job-seekers.
-Optimizing key words in job descriptions, and ensuring your links are working properly and that your site is mobile friendly can help candidates find your organization and apply to your jobs.
+Optimizing keywords in job descriptions, and ensuring your links are working properly and that your site is mobile-friendly can help candidates find your organization and apply to your jobs, and is a

 When building a career site, the process, structure and flow of the site must be deliberate.
 Site flow is a major contributing factor to increasing the number of candidates that move through the funnel and make it through the application process; It’s all about user experience.